ethereum-mining/ethminer/README.md

 }
 ```

-The math operations that merge values into the mix data are ones chosen to maintain entropy.
+The math operations that merges values into the mix data are ones chosen to maintain entropy.

 ```cpp
 // Merge new data from b into the value in a